A Characteristic Dynamic Mode Decomposition: The Problem

+Several eigenfunctions with a small decay rate along $\tau$ and probably interacting (since the system is not symmetric) shall be investigated as candidates for empirical coherent structures in future work.

+In what follows the method is first applied to the solutions of KDVB equation to address the problem for a one dimensional structure.
+In chapter \ref{sec:validation}, in order to validate the method, it has been applied to a two dimensional Lamb-Oseen vortex propagating in space and time with a known frequency and decay rate.
+In chapter \ref{sec:startingJet}, the Characteristic DMD has been implemented to detect the vortex head of a starting jet.
+Finally in chapter \ref{sec:StVsSp}, a comparative analysis is carried out, to highlight the differences between a decomposition in the spatiotemporal and in a shifted frame of reference.
+Application of the presented method to fully turbulent structures in wall bounded flows will be the subject of a future study.

-\section{The problem}
+\section{The Problem}

-From an empirical point of view we may define a structure as something in space which appears somehow recognisable elsewhere at a later time.
-A most strict example would be a solution $u(x,t)= u(x-\lambda t)$ to the convection equation
+From an empirical point of view a structure can be defined as an entity in space which appears somehow recognizable elsewhere at a later time.
+A clear example for this definition would be a solution $u(x,t)= u(x-\lambda t)$ to the convection equation

-Even when nonlinearly distorted, damped and dispersed, e.g. for the Korteweg -- de Vries -- Burgers equation
+Even when non-linearly distorted, damped and dispersed, e.g. for the Korteweg -- de Vries -- Burgers (KDVB) equation

 it is possible to find an analytic solution fitting the above definition in form of a soliton.
-A solution developing from a given initial condition will serve as an introductory example below.
-But even in in more complex situations, for example a boundary layer, the flow exhibits structures which lack an analytic solution, but clearly fit the above definition.
-They might be found as fixed point solutions of the Navier-Stoles equations.
-In what follows, concentrate on the general case, where we do not have descriptive equations --- yet.
-Our main example will be the vortex ring of a starting supersonic jet.
-Imagine a shorter or longer pulse of high pressure from an orfice.
-If the pulse is short, a laminar vortex ring forms.
-If the pulse is long, a jet will follow the vortex ring and both, vortex ring and jet will become turbulent, if the Reynolds number is sufficiently high.
-POD, DMD or other model reduction techniques should then easily reduce flows containing those structures.
-The structure, being the principal mode, modified to some degree by higher modes.
+A solution of KDVB equation developing from a given initial condition will serve as an introductory example below.
+Even in more complex situations, for example a boundary layer, the flow exhibits structures which lack an analytic solution but clearly fit the above definition.
+They might be found as fixed point solutions of the Navier-Stokes equations.
+In what follows, we concentrate on the general case where we do not have descriptive equations yet.